makersacademy/chitter-challenge/README.md

 * only allowing a user to 'peep' if they're logged in
 * displaying the username next to the peep
 * displaying the time the peep was created in a more legible fashion
-* displaying the peeps in reverse chronological order
 * making the flow more user friendly - peeps should be visible on index & there should be a sign up/ log in button there.
 Once logged in a button should appear for 'Write a peep' or something similar.
 * styling the application!